 These blessings are at the discretion of the rabbi and provided that the couple are committed to building a Jewish home.

 Mixed faith blessings are a way to acknowledge the Jewish background of one member of a couple and the couple’s intention to build a Jewish household together.

-They do not take place under a chuppah and there is no Ketubah.
 They are different in structure and content to the Jewish marriage ceremony, while recognising the importance of Judaism to the couple and celebrating their love and commitment.
+There is no Ketubah.

 To find out more about mixed faith blessings, please discuss with your rabbi.